haoyuzhao123/LeanIneqComp-Dojo/README.md

-# LeanIneqMix-Dojo
+# LeanIneqComp-Dojo
-LeanIneqMix for LeanDojo
+The repo for Ineq-Comp benchmark that can be traced by LeanDojo